Rohit27305/Rohit27305/README.md

 # 💫 About Me:
-👋 Hey there!<br><br>I'm Rohit Verma, a DevOps enthusiast with a deep interest in cloud computing, automation, and infrastructure as code.<br>🔧 What I Do<br><br>I work with tools like Kubernetes, Docker, Helm, and GitHub Actions to build scalable and secure CI/CD pipelines.
-I enjoy writing Helm charts, managing cloud environments (AWS, DigitalOcean)
+👋 Hey there!I’m a DevOps Engineer who loves building and automating things that make software run smoother and faster.
+I work with tools like Kubernetes, Docker, Helm, and GitHub Actions to manage deployments across different environments like Dev, QA, and Production.
+I’ve set up cloud infrastructure on platforms like AWS and DigitalOcean and helped teams save time and money by improving their workflows.
+I also enjoy sharing what I learn through blogs and open-source projects.
+My goal is to make software delivery easier, more secure, and reliable for everyone involved.

 ## 🌐 Socials: